tiramisulabs/seyfert-docs/src/content/docs/components/collectors.md

 The callback will take two parameters:

 * `reason`.
 A string which indicates the reason of why the collector has stopped.
-The most common is `timeout` if we added a timeout to our collector.
+The most common is `timeout` or `idle` if we added the timeout or idle property to our collector.
 You can set the reason when you manually stop the collector within the `collector.stop()` function.

 * `refresh`.
 A function which you can execute to refresh the collector, making it collecting interactions as it did before.

-Here is an example of how we add a timeout to the collector of 1000ms and then everytime it enters into `onStop` callback we refresh it.
+Here is an example of how we add an idle to the collector of 1000ms and then everytime it enters into `onStop` callback we refresh it.

 ```ts ins={34-38} showLineNumbers copy
 import {